Kuala Dungun: Economy

-During the 1940s iron-mining boom, extraction took place at Bukit Besi, a modest town inland to the west, and Kuala Dungun served as the seaport for shipping out the ore.
+During the 1940s iron-mining boom, extraction took place at Bukit Besi, a modest town inland to the west, and Kuala Dungun served as the seaport for shipping out the iron ore mined from the mountains.
 A railway between them not only moved iron to the docks but also doubled as the local passenger line for villagers, the Dungun township, and nearby businesses.
-When the mines were gradually closed-down in the 1970s and 1980s, the rail service stopped and the mining company left the area.
-Therefore, the only remnant from the iron mining era is the tunnel that is called Bukit Tebuk Tunnel.
+When the mines were gradually closed-down in the 1970s and 1980s due to the lack of investment in the iron industry and the lack of miners, the rail service stopped and the mining company left the area.
+Therefore, the only remnant from the iron mining era is a tunnel that is called Bukit Tebuk Tunnel.
 The tunnel was originally carved to shorten the trains transportation distances from the mines in Bukit Besi to Pengkalan Nibong.
 Once the mining activities closed, it was repaved for automobile use.

 Nowadays, Kuala Dungun is known for its fishing industry, with many of the locals engaged in fishing and related activities.
 Agriculture is also an important economic activity in the mukim, with crops such as rubber, palm oil, and coconut being grown.